qingreee1/material-theme-jetbrains-docs/docs/configuration/tab-settings.md

   url: '/docs/configuration/color-schemes'
   title: Color Schemes
 next:
-  url: '/docs/configuration/excluded-files-colors'
+  url: '/docs/configuration/panel-settings'
-  title: Excluded File Colors
+  title: Panel Settings
 ---

-This page displays the features and settings that the plugin provides to customize the Look and Feel of the IDE's editor tabs.
+This page displays the features and settings that customize the appearance of the Editor Tabs.
 {:class='title'}

 ## Active Tab Options